analyst-one/oikaze/src/tutorial.md

 );
 ```

 In this file, we import the token files using the `@use` directive and assign them to colors and sizes namespaces, respectively.
 Then, we use the `meta.module-variables` function to retrieve the variables from the token files and pass them to Oikaze's `default` token set.
-Finally, we then forward the oikaze module along with the theme configuration.
+Finally, we then forward the Oikaze module along with the defined configuration.

 ### 5. Using Oikaze with Default Set